woossi0/suite/docs/usermanual/source/processing/wpsjava/index.rst

       @DescribeProcess(title = "splitPolygon", description = "Splits a polygon by a linestring")
       @DescribeResult(description = "Geometry collection created by splitting the input polygon")

    The ``DescripeProcess`` annotation provides the process description for the DescribeProcess request.
-The ``DescribeResult`` annotation provides the description of the output of the process.
+The ``DescribeResult`` annotation provides the description of the output of the process, which, as previously mentioned, is ``Geometry``.

 #.
 Replace the initial definition line for the ``splitPolygon`` class: